Semimetallic and semiconducting graphene-hBN multilayers with parallel or reverse stacking: Parallel stacking

-\end{widetext} written in the basis of $C_A$ and $C_B$ sites of two subsequent graphene layers.
-In the Hamiltonians above, $\pi=p_x+i p_y$ ($\mathbf{p}=-i\hbar\nabla$), $V_B \approx 3.34$ eV is the onsite potential of boron (measured with respect to the on-site potential of carbon), $v \approx 10^6$ m/s, and $d\approx 0.32$ nm is the distance between the graphene layers as indicated in \fig{}\ref{fig:Lattice}.
 For a faithful description of low-energy features in the electronic structure it is crucial to retain all the relevant couplings between different atomic sites \cite{mccannLandauLevelDegeneracyQuantum2006}.
-Here, we take into account $\gamma$ (between carbon and boron atoms), as well as the inter-layer coupling parameters between graphene layers, $\gamma_5$, $\gamma_2$, and $\gamma_2^{\prime}$ between the in-equivalent carbon atoms $C_A$ (separated by a boron atom) and $C_B$ (separated by a void or a nitrogen atom).
+Here, we take into account $\gamma$ (between carbon and boron atoms), as well as the inter-layer coupling parameters between graphene layers, $\gamma_5$, and $\gamma_2$ between the in-equivalent carbon atoms $C_A$ (separated by a boron atom) and $C_B$ (separated by a hollow position).
 The precise values of these hoppings are a priori unknown.
-To explore the full parameter space, we we treat $\gamma_5, \gamma_2$, and $\gamma_2^{\prime}$ as free parameters in relation to $\gamma \approx 0.38$ eV in the following discussion.
-In the conclusion section of this manuscript, \sect \ref{sec:III}, we discuss how one may estimate the coupling parameters and how they may be manipulated in an experiment.
+To explore the full parameter space, we first treat $\gamma_5 $, and $\gamma_2$ as free parameters in relation to $\gamma $ in the following discussion of possible phases.
+Then, in section \ref{sec:DFT}, we use DFT to estimate these parameters and establish the actual phase.

-\section{Semimetal band structures}
+\subsection{Semimetal band structures}

-The relative magnitude and sign of the hopping parameters between different atomic lattice sites determines the electronic properties of the 3D graphene/hBN crystals in \fig\ref{fig:Lattice}.
-We separately discuss stacks with translated (parallel) and rotated (antiparallel) adjacent hBN layers.
+The relative magnitude and sign of the hopping parameters between different atomic lattice sites determines the electronic properties of the 3D Gr/hBN crystals in \fig\ref{fig:1}.